 A. Customer List

 In the Customers area, click the Export button to generate an export of your customer list:

-Note that the Excel export includes fields for Address, Phone, and Email, even if they aren't showing on your on-screen view:
+Note that the Excel export includes fields for Address, Phone, and Email, even if they aren't showing in your on-screen view:

 B. Transaction List

-Next, go to the Reports area in QuickBooks and navigate to Sales and Customers Reports area.
+Next, go to the Reports area in QuickBooks and navigate to the Sales and Customers Reports area.
 We're looking for a report that will provide a listing of your transactions to import to LGL.